phalpern/WG21-halpern/vector-execution-models.md

 A vector-enabled function (also called a simd-enabled function) is a function that that, when called within a vector loop, executes as if it were part of the vector loop.
-Multiple lanes can execute the same vector-enabled function simultaneously, and all of the attributes of vector execution apply to the body of the function.
+Multiple lanes can execute the same vector-enabled function concurrently, and all of the attributes of vector execution apply to the body of the function.
 In Cilk Plus and OpenMP, a vector-enabled function must be specially declared (using `declspec(vector)` or `#pragma omp declare simd`, respectively) and a scalar version of that function is implicitly generated